-For 2020, the recycling markets showed some stability and some optimistic growth after a difficult 2018 and 2019.
-The Authority saw an increase in recycling sales revenue of \$244,207 or 18.39% from 2019.
+For 2021, the recycling markets showed robust growth after a difficult 2019 and 2020.
+The Authority saw an increase in recycling sales revenue of \$1,783,808 or 113% from 2020.
 The Authority continues to accept Oneida-Herkimer recyclables at no charge.
-For 2020, recycling processing revenue was up, totaling \$868,613 or 5.3% from 2019.
+For 2021, recycling processing revenue was up, totaling \$922,748 or 6% from 2020.
 The additional revenue realized for processing Fulton, Lewis and Oswego Counties' recyclables, leads to an increase in revenue diversification and less future reliance on tipping fees to cover Authority expenses.

-2020 marked the first full year of operation of the Authority's Food2Energy Facility.
+2021 marked the second full year of operation of the Authority's Food2Energy Facility.
 This Facility allows us to accept bagged and packaged non-edible food waste and divert it from disposal at the Regional Landfill.
 The Facility produces an organic slurry which is used to generate electricity at Oneida County's Wastewater Treatment Facility.
 The Facility opened and became fully operational in June 2019.
-In 2020, the Facility accepted and diverted 3,290.28 tons of organic food waste from the landfill.
+In 2021, the Facility accepted and diverted 3,822 tons of organic food waste from the landfill.
+This was an increase from 2020 of 532 tons or 16%.
 This project had a budgeted cost of \$3,400,000 and was paid with current operating revenues and grants.
 No borrowings were used to finance any part of this project.

-I am proud of the accomplishments and hard work from the employees and my fellow colleagues on the Authority Board.
-While we continue to manage the region's waste and recyclables in a safe, reliable, and efficient manner, I invite you to review this summary of our operations, and feel free to call anytime.
+I am proud of the accomplishments and arduous work from the employees and my fellow colleagues on the Authority Board.
+While we continue to manage the region's waste and recyclables in a safe, reliable and efficient manner, I invite you to review this summary of our operations, and feel free to call anytime.